mohitpai/journey-optimizer.en/help/using/configuration/archiving-support.md

 ---
 # Support for archiving {#archiving-support}

+## How to archive messages{#about-archiving}

-Several regulations such as HIPAA require that [!DNL Journey Optimizer] should provide a way to archive messages sent to individuals.
+Regulations such as HIPAA require that [!DNL Journey Optimizer] should provide a way to archive messages sent to individuals.
 Indeed, if your customers raise a claim, they should have the ability to get a copy of the sent message for verification purpose.

-For the email channel, [!DNL Journey Optimizer] provides the dedicated BCC email capability.
+* For the email channel, [!DNL Journey Optimizer] provides a built-in BCC email capability.
 [Learn more](#bcc-email)

-Additionnaly, for all channels (push, email, SMS), you can use the new field called 'Template' in the **Entity Dataset**, which contains the details of the non-personalized message templates.
-Exporting the dataset with this field enables you to save metadata such as who sent the message, to whom and when.
-Note that personalized data will not be exported: only the template (format and structure of the message) are taken into account.
+* Additionnaly, for all channels, you can use the 'Template' field in the **Entity Dataset**, which contains the details of the non-personalized message templates.
+Export the dataset with this field to save metadata such as: who sent the message, to whom and when.
+Note that personalized data are not exported: only the template (format and structure of the message) is taken into account.
 [Learn more](../start/datasets-query-examples.md#entity-dataset)

 >[!NOTE]
 >
 >[!DNL Journey Optimizer] does not own support for SMS archival requirement.
 For dedicated archival support, work with your SMS vendor (Synch or Twilio).

-## BCC email {#bcc-email}
+## How to use BCC for emails {#bcc-email}

 >[!CONTEXTUALHELP]
 >id="ajo_admin_preset_bcc"